By Rachel Consolazio, PTA

 Types of Peritendinitis

 A less common diagnosis is Peritendinitis Calcarea.
 This is a disorder in which calcium deposits form in a tendon and cause a great deal of inflammation and pain.
 This condition most commonly occurs in the shoulder joint and restricts the movement of the arm.
 Peritendinitis Calcarea may present like common tendonitis, but it tends to be more painful and becomes chronic, even when appropriate treatment measures are taken.

 Common causes of peritendinitis are over-use, injury, diet, or infection.
 Most cases involve pain and swelling in the affected area, restricting the range of motion of a joint.
-If you are experiencing any of these symptoms, you should schedule a consultation with your doctor to rule out any other issue.
+If you are experiencing any of these symptoms, you should schedule a consultation with your doctor to rule out any other issues.
 With a diagnosis of peritendinitis, your doctor may decide to prescribe anti-inflammation drugs or pain-relievers.
 Treatment should also include ice, rest, and even joint immobilization in severe cases.

 Once the initial pain and inflammation have been reduced, your doctor may prescribe you a physical therapy session.
 The focus will be to stretch and strengthen the muscles around the affected tendon.
 Strengthening the surrounding and affected muscles will help to stabilize and support the tendon and prevent re-injury in the future.
 If the inflammation persists after all the above treatments, your doctor may prescribe corticosteroid injections.
 This may decrease the pain and inflammation of the affected joint.